practicum /internship program

 This journey is highly reflective for the intern, and it involves weekly meetings with their supervisor to go over that week’s caseload.
 Supervisors and supervisees may take turns actively working on a case vs. observing a case.
 This helps them compare techniques and adjust strategies to best suit each client’s needs.

-Why should I trust a therapist-in-training?
+Why should I trust a counselor/therapist-in-training?

 Confidentiality